 Women at Northern

-Northern Cycling presently has about 13 female members but that number is growing all the time as the Club’s new Women’s Committee actively promotes and encourages women to join.
-For only the second time in the club’s history there is a women as Club Vice President and Allison Watt is committed to getting more women into cycling and into the club by deliberately encouraging a culture that supports women’s involvement.
+Northern Cycling presently has about 13 female members but that number is growing all the time as the Club’s Committee actively promotes and encourages women to join.
+For only the third time in the club’s history there is a women as Club Vice President and Jo Read is committed to getting more women into cycling and into the club by deliberately encouraging a culture that supports women’s involvement.

 Fun, Safe and Encouraging

 A big part of that is providing an environment which is controlled, fun and supportive with friendly and welcoming club members who can teach women the skills and give them confidence to start racing.

 Introductory Sessions Several times a year, the club holds ‘roll and race’ events for beginners (both men and women) who have thought about racing but never known where to start.
 Newcomers are able to roll around our 1.7km criterium circuit at National Boulevard, Campbellfield, for 30 minutes and learn to ride in a group with experienced club members who will guide them on the etiquette and techniques of road riding in a bunch.
 They then race for three laps in a controlled environment and see if they can win one of the three medals on offer for first, second and third place.

 Further Information For further information about joining Northern or coming along to give racing a try, contact Vice President Jo Read on 0439 961 770.

 We asked a number of our women members why they joined Northern and took up racing.
 Here’s what some of them had to say …

 How long have you been a member of Northern?
 Nearly a year.

 What made you join/take up racing?
 I’d had a few years off racing and followed my partner out to a race one day.
 The atmosphere was good and the competition was good, so I was keen to give it a go.